anthonycorletti/hotbox/README.md

 ---

-🚀 Run your apps 📦 on Firecracker MicroVMs 🔥 in the cloud ☁️
+🚀 Run your code 📦 on Firecracker MicroVMs 🔥 in the cloud ☁️

 ## 👨‍💻 Who is this for?